lopez-christian/lopez-christian.github.io/_posts/2020-09-12-sentiment-analysis-with-deep-learning-using-bert.md

 <p align="center">
 <img width="599" alt="Screen Shot 2020-10-01 at 9 33 39 AM" src="https://user-images.githubusercontent.com/53641091/94837940-b7174f00-03c9-11eb-9a22-790493d848b8.png">
 </p>

 #### <ins> KEY CONCEPTS: </ins>

-- What BERT is and what it can do
+What BERT is and what it can do?

-- Clean and preprocess text dataset
+Clean and preprocess text dataset

-- Split dataset into training and validation sets using stratified approach
+Split dataset into training and validation sets using stratified approach

-- Tokenize (encode) dataset using BERT toknizer
+Tokenize (encode) dataset using BERT toknizer

-- Design BERT finetuning architecture
+Design BERT finetuning architecture

-- Evaluate performance using F1 scores and accuracy
+Evaluate performance using F1 scores and accuracy

-- Finetune BERT using training loop
+Finetune BERT using training loop

 For this guided project from Coursera Project Network the purpose was to analyze a dataset for sentiment analysis.
 We learned how to read in a PyTorch BERT model, and adjust the architecture for multi-class classification.
 We learned how to adjust an optimizer and scheduler for ideal training and performance.
 While fine-tuning this model, we also learned how to design a train and evaluate loop to monitor model performance as it trains, including saving and loading models.
 The end result was a Sentiment Analysis model that leverages BERT's large-scale language knowledge.